Death: Total brain death

-At present, in most places, the more conservative definition of death – irreversible cessation of electrical activity in the whole brain, as opposed to just in the neo-cortex – has been adopted.
-For example, the Uniform Determination Of Death Act in the United States.
+At present, in most places, the more conservative definition of death (irreversible cessation of electrical activity in the whole brain, as opposed to just in the neo-cortex) has been adopted.
+One example is the Uniform Determination Of Death Act in the United States.
 In the past, the adoption of this whole-brain definition was a conclusion of the President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research in 1980.
 They concluded that this approach to defining death sufficed in reaching a uniform definition nationwide.
 A multitude of reasons was presented to support this definition, including uniformity of standards in law for establishing death, consumption of a family's fiscal resources for artificial life support, and legal establishment for equating brain death with death to proceed with organ donation.

 Problems in medical practice

 Aside from the issue of support of or dispute against brain death, there is another inherent problem in this categorical definition: the variability of its application in medical practice.
-In 1995, the American Academy of Neurology (AAN) established a criteria that became the medical standard for diagnosing neurologic death.
+In 1995, the American Academy of Neurology (AAN) established the criteria that became the medical standard for diagnosing neurologic death.
 At that time, three clinical features had to be satisfied to determine "irreversible cessation" of the total brain, including coma with clear etiology, cessation of breathing, and lack of brainstem reflexes.
-This criteria was updated again, most recently in 2010, but substantial discrepancies remain across hospitals and medical specialties.
+These criteria were updated again, most recently in 2010, but substantial discrepancies remain across hospitals and medical specialties.